EthanPeters96/Titan-Clothing/README.md

 The application uses a relational database with the following main models:

+For a detailed Entity Relationship Diagram (ERD) showing the relationships between models, please see [erd.md](erd.md).

 ### User Model

 -   Standard Django user model with authentication fields